Polruan: People

 Calvin Dean, the actor from the film Tormented, grew up in Polruan.
 Daphne du Maurier once stayed in the village and based her first novel, The Loving Spirit, on the Slade family of shipbuilders and mariners.
 Peter Skellern, the singer was resident in the village.
 Actor Patrick Malahide, who amongst other roles, played Inspector Chisholm in the popular television series Minder is also another Polruan resident.

 The illustrator Mabel Lucie Attwell lived in the village, as did the absurdist English playwright Norman F. Simpson.
 Raynor Winn, the author of The Salt Path, used to live in Polruan, which is the mid- and end-point of the 630-mile walk described in the book.
+The painter Annie Walke once had a studio in Polruan.

 Film and television

 The film Stolen Hours featuring Susan Hayward was filmed around Polruan.
 The latter part of the film follows an actress who comes to Polruan to live out the remainder of her life, following a brain tumour, with her surgeon husband.
 The 1963 film displays older shots of the village including use of the village shop, "Headland House", and the clip of the children's sports day which is filmed where Greenbank is now built.
-A local, Mrs Baker, was included in the filming of the egg and spoon race and calls...
+A local woman, Mrs Baker, was included in the filming of the egg and spoon race and calls...
 "Let's get shoes off!"

 An episode of The Inspector Lynley Mysteries was also partly filmed in Polruan.